varnerlab/GapFindFill.jl/README.md

 Two examples are provided under [test](https://github.com/varnerlab/GapFindFill/tree/master/test) showing how to use GapFindFill.jl to solve two problems in [Manaras paper]((https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-8-212)).
 [testGapFind.jl](https://github.com/varnerlab/GapFindFill/blob/master/test/testGapFind.jl) and
 [testGapFill.jl](https://github.com/varnerlab/GapFindFill/blob/master/test/testGapFill.jl) demonstrate how to set up *GapFind* and *GapFill* models, respectively.
 We reported our experimental results here for users' reference.
-All experiments were run on an Intel Core i7-6700 CPU with Ubuntu 10.04 in Julia 1.1.
+All experiments were run on an Intel Core i7-6700 CPU with Ubuntu 18.04.3 LTS.

 For *find_gaps*, the testing example contains 1668 compounds and 2383 reactions, which is of size of real problems.
 The expected outcome is to find 115 blocked metabollites in the network, namely, 1553 non-blocked metabolites.
 The following table shows running time comparison between GAMS and GapFindFill.jl on gap finding.